streambinder/unciae/media/apto/README.md

 # Apto

-This script enforces NAS media files compliancy on sets of files (which can be checked with `consentio`).
+This script enforces NAS media files compliance on sets of files (which can be checked with `consentio`).

 ## How to use